Nerwosolek/SubtractionGame/README.md

 Development hints
 ===================
-1. after changing sub.js which is main java script file for the game, remember to update sub.min.js by minifying sub.js
+1. after changing sub.js which is main JavaScript file for the game, remember to update sub.min.js by minifying sub.js